 The Softec Sports are a recreational model ideal for use on outdoor rinks by people seeking comfort when taking the first steps.
 The boots are made from quality synthetic materials and are certainly a great investment for entry-level skaters that don’t want to spend too much.

-They have a solid foam padding that provides users with exceptional comfort, more so if you’re the type of person that spends hours on the ice rink.
+They have solid foam padding that provides users with exceptional comfort, more so if you’re the type of person that spends hours on the ice rink.

 The boots also feature a Thinsulate-lined upper & tongue with cushy foam padding, removing any potential to feel cold during recreational activities.
 Like most entry-level skates, these offer beginner-level support, so you have to steer free of aggressive movements like spins or flips.